Joseph Haydn: Evolution of Haydn's style

 In 1779, an important change in Haydn's contract permitted him to publish his compositions without prior authorization from his employer.
-This may have encouraged Haydn to rekindle his career as a composer of "pure" music.
+This may have encouraged Haydn to rekindle his career as a composer of instrumental music.
 The change made itself felt most dramatically in 1781, when Haydn published the six Op.
 33 String Quartets, announcing (in a letter to potential purchasers) that they were written in "a new and completely special way".
 Charles Rosen has argued that this assertion on Haydn's part was not just sales talk but meant quite seriously, and he points out a number of important advances in Haydn's compositional technique that appear in these quartets, advances that mark the advent of the Classical style in full flower.
 These include a fluid form of phrasing, in which each motif emerges from the previous one without interruption, the practice of letting accompanying material evolve into melodic material, and a kind of "Classical counterpoint" in which each instrumental part maintains its own integrity.
 These traits continue in the many quartets that Haydn wrote after Op.
 33.

 In the 1790s, stimulated by his England journeys, Haydn developed what Rosen calls his "popular style", a method of composition that, with unprecedented success, created music having great popular appeal but retaining a learned and rigorous musical structure.
 An important element of the popular style was the frequent use of folk or folk-like material (see Haydn and folk music).
 Haydn took care to deploy this material in appropriate locations, such as the endings of sonata expositions or the opening themes of finales.
 In such locations, the folk material serves as an element of stability, helping to anchor the larger structure.
 Haydn's popular style can be heard in virtually all of his later work, including the twelve "London" symphonies, the late quartets and piano trios, and the two late oratorios.

 The return to Vienna in 1795 marked the last turning point in Haydn's career.
 Although his musical style evolved little, his intentions as a composer changed.
 While he had been a servant, and later a busy entrepreneur, Haydn wrote his works quickly and in profusion, with frequent deadlines.
 As a rich man, Haydn now felt that he had the privilege of taking his time and writing for posterity.
 This is reflected in the subject matter of The Creation (1798) and The Seasons (1801), which address such weighty topics as the meaning of life and the purpose of humankind and represent an attempt to render the sublime in music.
 Haydn's new intentions also meant that he was willing to spend much time on a single work: both oratorios took him over a year to complete.
 Haydn once remarked that he had worked on The Creation so long because he wanted it to last.